SCHRJE1/SAP_RE_C4RE_DI_DWC_Content/README.md

 # SAP_RE_C4RE_DI_DWC_Content
 SAP_RE_C4RE_DI_DWC_Content SAP Data Intelligence (DI) solutions for
-1. pipelines for creating tables and loading data (bulk) from SAP Cloud for Real Estate API into SAP Datawarehouse Cloud (DWC) entry layer and
+1. pipelines for creating tables and loading data (bulk) from *SAP Cloud for Real Estate API* into *SAP Data Warehouse Cloud* (DWC) entry layer and
 2. addionally, a custom operator for generic parsing data and bulk load them into SAP Datawarehouse Cloud entry layer.

 If you want to use these pipelines the following steps will be prerequisite: